matifanger/mine-mods-sync/README.md

 ### Installation

-1. Download `sync-mods.ps1` to your computer
+1. Download `sync-mods.ps1` to your computer.
+You can share this to friends, so they can update their mods lists automatically with the server.

 ```
 2. Run the script: